Qt Application Manager

 appman) is a headless daemon by itself.
 You need to supply a suitable QML file via the command-line or via a config file at startup, which then acts as a compositing window manager using the APIs that are exported from the C++ side.

 For a high-level overview, see Introduction to the Qt Application Manager.

-A command-line utility to trigger the installation of a specified package on the target device.
+A command-line utility to remote control the application manager on a target device.

-A command-line utility to manage the installation of packages.
+A command-line utility to create and sign application packages.